google/llvm-premerge-checks/docs/user_doc.md

   1. Run the test suite -- `ninja check-all`
   1. Upload build results to Phabricator

 The checks are executed on one Linux platform (Debian Testing on amd64 with the clang-8 tool chain) at the moment.
-Builds and Test for Windows (amd64, Visual Studio 2019) are currently in beta testing.
+Builds and Test for Windows (Windows 10, amd64, Visual Studio 2019).
 The plan is to add more platforms, in the future.

-The CI system checks the patches **before** a user merges them to the master branch.
-This way bugs in a patch are contained during the code review stage and do not pollute the master branch.
-The more bugs the CI system can catch during the code review phase, the more stable and bug-free the master branch will become.
+## Enabled projects and project detection

+To reduce build times and mask unrelated problems, we're only building and testing the projects that were modified by a patch.
+The logic for that looks like this:

+1. Get prefix (e.g. llvm, clang) of all paths modified by the patch.
+1. Identify the projects that depend on these, based a manually maintained [config file](https://github.com/google/llvm-premerge-checks/blob/master/scripts/llvm-dependencies.yaml).
+1. Add all projects that this extended list depends on to be built, based on the same [config file](https://github.com/google/llvm-premerge-checks/blob/master/scripts/llvm-dependencies.yaml)
+1. Remove all `excludedProjects` projects, based on the same [config file](https://github.com/google/llvm-premerge-checks/blob/master/scripts/llvm-dependencies.yaml).
+These projects were blacklisted as they fail building and/or testing on the current machines.
+1. Then use the list of projects as arguments in `cmake -D LLVM_ENABLE_PROJECTS=<project list>`.

 ## Feedback